MatteoM95/CEMS-Wildfire-Dataset/README.md

 ## Cloud mask

 Creating cloud masks before making inferences on Sentinel-2 images is important because clouds can obscure or distort the underlying land cover or land use information that is the focus of the analysis.
 This can lead to inaccurate or incomplete results.
 Sentinel-2 images are often used for remote sensing applications, such as monitoring vegetation health, mapping land cover and land use, and detecting changes over time.
 However, clouds can interfere with these applications by blocking or reflecting the light that is captured by the satellite, which can result in missing or distorted data.
+By default, all images are retrieved from sentinel-hub with the condition of no more than 10 percent of cloud coverage.
+However some images have a relevant cloud coverage.

-By creating cloud masks, the areas that are affected by clouds can be identified and excluded from future analyses.
+This dataset makes available for each image a cloud masks: the areas that are affected by clouds can be identified and excluded from future analyses.
 This ensures that the inferences made from the Sentinel-2 data are based on accurate and reliable information.

-By default, all images are retrieved from sentine-hub with the condition of no more than 10 percent of cloud coverage.
-However some images have a relevant cloud coverage.
-So it was decided to use cloudSen12 model [5] to create a cloud mask for each image.
+The masks were generated using the CloudSen12 model.

 The output prediction of CloudSen12 has 4 different layers for cloud coverage: